Page7.315

 WIDE AREA AUGMENTATION SYSTEM

----WAAS uses ground stations and enhanced integrity for minimums of 250’ and ½ NM visibility
+---WAAS uses ground stations and enhanced integrity for minimums of 250 and

 ---RNAV (GPS) charts can have four lines of minimums depending on what is used